Friday, August 8, 2008

 No matter how small the lots are, everyone customizes their landscaping and keep bushes and trees pruned to perfection.

-No matter how small the lots are, everyone customizes their landscaping while they keep bushes and trees pruned to perfection.
+No matter how small the lots are, everyone customizes their landscaping

 You know your in Holland when you see a windmill and beautiful lush gardens!

-You know your in Holland when you
+You know you're in Holland

-see a windmill and beautiful lush gardens!
+when you see a windmill surrounded by beautiful, lush gardens!

 Ede center square lined with shops and modern apartments.